dezeat/peli-gen/content/blog/review_pswd.md

 ## Conclusion

 I found *A Philosophy of Software Design* to be very valuable.
 I highly recommend it to anyone who wants to understand the root causes of software complexity and learn tangible design methods to reduce it.
 It provides a mature, "engineering-first" perspective that balances out the dogmatic rules often found in the industry.

+what needs to be done: modularize css. professionalize repo with pre-commit-hooks, add tests